steveukx/git-js/simple-git/readme.md

 -  `.grep(searchTerm)` searches for a single search term across all files in the working tree, optionally passing a standard [options](#how-to-specify-options) object of additional arguments
 -  `.grep(grepQueryBuilder(...))` use the `grepQueryBuilder` to create a complex query to search for, optionally passing a standard [options](#how-to-specify-options) object of additional arguments

+## git interpret-trailers

+-  `.interpretTrailers(commitMessage)` parses the trailers from the supplied commit message, supplied in either `string` or `Buffer` format, does not accept additional options.

 ## git hash-object